TradeControl/tradecontrol.github.io/src/pages/deployment/web-initialisation.md

 ### Mail Host

-The web app uses a mail host to send system-generated emails—such as password resets, invoice deliveries, and user notifications.
+The web app uses a mail host to send system-generated emailsâ€”such as password resets, invoice deliveries, and user notifications.
 This allows the app to communicate with users directly, without relying on external email clients.

 To configure email delivery, you'll need the **SMTP server address** and **SSL port** for your chosen email provider.
 Most email accounts are compatible, including Gmail, Outlook, and business domains.